Autumn call is now closed – thank you to all who applied!

 • Sergei Tarasov, University of Helsinki – Evolutionary Biology, Systematics, Comparative Phylogenetics, Coleoptera, Scarabaeinaei

-• Aleksei Tiulpin, University of Oulu – Machine Learning in Medicine, Deep Learning, Bayesian Inference
+• Aleksei Tiulpin, University of Oulu – Machine Learning in Medicine, Deep Learning, Bayesian Inference (PhD student from the spring call)

 • Nelson Totah, University of Helsinki – Neurophysiology, Prefrontal Cortex, Neuromodulator, Attention, Learning